yangao07/LAMSA/README.md

 	./lamsa aln ref.fa read.fq > aln.sam

 ## Introduction
-LAMSA(Long Approximated Matches-based Split Aligner) is a  novel read alignment approach with faster speed and good ability of handling both co-linear and non-co-linear SV events.
+LAMSA (Long Approximated Matches-based Split Aligner) is a  novel read alignment approach with faster speed and good ability of handling both co-linear and non-co-linear SV events within the long reads.

-LAMSA takes the advantage of the rareness of SVs to implement a specifically designed two-step split read alignment strategy, which efficiently solves the small events and mitigates the affection of repeats with co-linear alignment, and then well-handles the relatively large or non-co-linear events with a sparse dynamic programming (SDP)-based split alignment approach.
+LAMSA takes the advantage of the rareness of SVs to implement a specifically designed two-step split read alignment strategy.
+That is, LAMSA initially splits the read into fragments and co-linearly align the fragments to solve the small events and mitigate the affection of repeats.
+The alignments of the fragments are then used for implementing a sparse dynamic programming (SDP)-based split alignment approach to further handle the large or non-colinear events.

 LAMSA has outstanding throughput on aligning both simulated and real datasets having various read length and sequencing error rates.
 It is severaly to over 100 folds faster than the state-of-art long read aligners.
 Morever, it also has good ability of handling various kinds of SV events within the read.